What You Need to Know about Sublingual Vitamins

 The manufacturing process for oral vitamins is also an issue.
 Magnesium stearate, a chalk-like substance that is technically a soap, is often added to vitamins to prevent them from sticking together.
 This allows the machinery to run smoother and faster, which leads to cost savings for vitamin manufacturers.
 But as a result, we are absorbing this in our vitamins when we use them.
 Although it is stated to be low in toxicity, many people want to use the purest vitamins that they can, without these types of additives.

 Since sublingual vitamins directly enter the bloodstream, it’s especially important for them to be free of dangerous additives.
-As a result, you will find sublingual's to be free of the additives that you would find traditionally in a tablet or pill, and instead are the purest form of the vitamin that you are trying to supplement.
+As a result, you will find sublinguals to be free of the additives that you would traditionally find in a tablet or pill.
+Instead, they are the purest form of the vitamin that you are trying to supplement.